rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ### Development Pipeline

 * All source code is publicly maintained in [GitHub](https://github.com/external-secrets/external-secrets).
-* Code changes are submitted via Pull Requests (PRs) and must be reviewed and approved by atleast one maintainer.
+* Code changes are submitted via Pull Requests (PRs) and must be reviewed and approved by at least one maintainer.
 * Commits to the `main` branch are merged only when a PR is approved and passes all checks.
 * Once a pull request has been opened it will be assigned to a reviewer from external-secrets/maintainers.
-* ESO uses the Github Bot [Paul the Alien](https://github.com/apps/paul-the-alien) (which is still in Alpha) to store the list of maintainers, to approve/merge PRs and to delete branches after PR merges.
+* ESO uses the GitHub Bot [Paul the Alien](https://github.com/apps/paul-the-alien) (which is still in Alpha) to store the list of maintainers, to approve/merge PRs and to delete branches after PR merges.
-* Raising a PR triggers a series of github actions and workflows whose component checks are broken down below:
+* Raising a PR triggers a series of GitHub actions and workflows whose component checks are broken down below:
-  * [Sonar Cloud Quality Gate](https://sonarcloud.io/project/issues?id=external-secrets_external-secrets) check initiated by the sonarcloud bot which checks for bugs, vulenrabilities, security hotspots, code smells, code coverage and duplication
+  * [Sonar Cloud Quality Gate](https://sonarcloud.io/project/issues?id=external-secrets_external-secrets) check initiated by the sonarcloud bot which checks for bugs, vulnerabilities, security hotspots, code smells, code coverage and duplication
   * Developer Certificate of Origin (DCO) check to verify commits are signed correctly
   * Detect noop ([skip-duplicate-actions](https://github.com/fkirc/skip-duplicate-actions))
   * Linting check